Auburn Bulletin 2024-2025

 • KALIN, LATIF, Clinton-McClure Professor

-• KUMAR, SANJIV, Assistant Professor
+• KUMAR, SANJIV, Associate Professor

 • LEPCZYK, CHRISTOPHER, Alumni Professor

-• MAGGARD, ADAM, Associate Professor
+• MAGGARD, ADAM, Harry E. Murphy Associate Professor & Extension Specialist

 • MARTIN, JOEL S., Director, Solon Dixon Forestry Education Center